dswasey9608/dswasey9608/README.md

 ### [GNU Radio Multi-Antenna Real-Time Intrusion Detection System](pages/idl.md)
 In March of 2021, I began work with Dr. Todd K. Moon, a professor at USU who teaches primarily signal processing classes.
-At the time, I was tasked with the goal of what amounted to an indoor "burglar alarm" that ran off of radio signals and software-defined radios (SDRs).
+At the time, I was tasked with developing an indoor "burglar alarm" that utilized radio signals and software-defined radios (SDRs).
 After a grueling process of study, research, testing, failing, testing, progress, and more testing, I was able to come up with several algorithms for intrusion detection.
 These algorithms ran in the GNU Radio environment in sort of a pseudo-real-time fashion, and the results were actually quite surprising in a positive way.
-Check out my video from GRCon [here](https://www.youtube.com/watch?v=JcKWgyM55To&t=1s).
-It's funny how much work went into this block.
-It can now be dragged from a menu in two seconds, but it took 5 months to make.

 ### Indoor Geolocation via Machine Learning with Rincon Research Inc.
 For an internship in the summer of 2022 at Rincon Research, I had the opportunity to learn how to